Cyclic Sieving and Cluster Duality of Grassmannian: Cyclic sieving phenomenon of plane partitions

 By Lemma \ref{L} we get

 The last equality is obtained from the fact that $\lambda'_k=\lambda_{k-1}$ for all $k$, which is due to the cyclic rotation.
-It is easy to check that the coordinates satisfy the Pl\"{u}cker relations
+Using $I(i,j)$ \eqref{I} and $I'(i,j)$ \eqref{I'} one can deduce the following identity from the Pl\"{u}cker relations \eqref{Plucker relation}:

-Let us take the ratio of them and multiply by $\prod_{k=i-a}^{b-j}\lambda_k\lambda_{k-1}$ on both sides.
+Let \looseness=-1 us take the ratio of them and multiply by $\prod\limits_{k=i-a}^{b-j}\lambda_k\lambda_{k-1}$ on both sides.
 The right hand side is

 The left hand side becomes

 which is precisely the right hand side. \end{proof}